Knowledge base

 Is Firebase Good For FinTech?

-Nothing is more important than data integrity and security for a business involved in FinTech services.
+Nothing is more important than data integrity and security for a business involved in FinTech software development services.
 As well as being fundamental to client trust, there are also plenty of regulations that have to be met.

 Firebase certainly makes sense for a FinTech business from that perspective.
 Let’s be clear on this, if you are going to trust anyone to keep your and your customer’s data secure, Google is probably as safe a call as you can make.
 The company has whole teams of online security engineers dedicated to protecting sensitive data and ensuring compliance with the most stringent regulations.